Putting Our Words into Actions

 Elyssa graduated with her bachelor’s degree in Business Management from Grand Canyon University.

-Senior Director, Lending Compliance
+Head of Lending Compliance

 Prior to joining Civic Builders, Barb worked for many years in state service including charter authorizing with SUNY Charter Schools Institute as the Managing Director of Finance and Operations for the portfolio of 220+ charters.
 She is also a well-seasoned accountant/auditor having spent numerous years in public accounting and forensic investigative auditing.